 5.12 Effective Date of Plan; Term of Plan.
-The Plan shall become effective as of the date the Plan is approved by the stockholders pursuant to Section 5.11, regardless of the date the Plan is signed.
-No Award may be granted more than 10 years after the date the Plan was approved by the Company's stockholders.
+The Plan, as amended and restated, shall become effective as of the date the Plan is approved by the stockholders pursuant to Section 5.10, regardless of the date the Plan is signed.
+No Award may be granted more than 10 years after the date the Plan was most recently approved by the Company's stockholders.

-IN WITNESS WHEREOF, the Company has executed this Plan, and the Plan has become effective as of March 4, 2015.
+IN WITNESS WHEREOF, the Company has executed this Plan, and the Plan has become effective as of

-BERRY PLASTICS GROUP, INC.
+BERRY GLOBAL GROUP, INC.